derek-watson14/Thunderstruck/Project_Planning/PAGE_TESTING.md

 5. Does the "previous card" button bring you to the previous card?
 6. Does the button to score individual cards as correct function properly?
 7. Does the button to score individual cards as incorect function properly?
-8. Does the "shuffle" flashcard button actually change the order of the cards?
-9. When you review the deck a second time, does it show only the subset of cards you got incorrect the first time?
-10. When you review the deck a thrird time, does it show only the subset of cards you got incorrect the second time?
-11. Does the user's score reflect the number of correct answers as a percentage of all cards in the deck?
+8. Does the user's score reflect the number of correct answers as a percentage of all cards in the deck?
-12. Does the attempt field accurately represent the number of times the user has gone through that deck?

 **Mockup:**